 Adding Locations: A research station or town may have many research sites associated with it, be specific when choosing a Field name.
 Rather than just the name of the nearest town or the research station, also include a field identifier or project name.
-(Glenlea-NCLE LT is better than Glenlea or NCLE LT alone) Then ensure you select this same Field entry from the drop-down menu each time you complete a new checklist for that location.
+(Glenlea-NCLE LT is better than Glenlea or NCLE LT alone) Then ensure you select this same Field entry from the dropdown menu each time you complete a new checklist for that location.

 GPS Location pinpoints the worksite.
-This can be GPS coordinates, a legal land description, a research station field ID number, a street address or other identifier.
+This can be any identifier like GPS coordinates, legal land description, research station field ID number or a street address.
 Any information you provide regarding locations or producers is only viewable by the form administrator.
 Only the Location name will be visible to all users.

-UPDATE 2021: Disinfectants
+UPDATE 2022: Disinfectants